yunsemr/Sentiment-Analysis-For-IMDB-Reviews/README.md

 Also, I worked with different learning rate schedulers. "get_linear_schedule_with_warmup" and "ReduceLROnPlateau" techniques are used.
 For both scheduler, I used the architecture with hidden sizes 768-512 and learning rate 1e-3. "get_linear_schedule_with_warmup" performed slightly better.

 In another setups, changed the model architecure with different number of linear layers and hidden sizes.
 Three different architecture is used and these have 768, 768-512, 768-512-256-128-32 hidden sizes respectively in the linear layers.
 Also dropout with 0.2 drop rate and ReLU activation function is used in all architecures.
 For all these architectures, learning rate was 1e-3 and scheduler was "get_linear_schedule_with_warmup".
 Artchitecture with hidden size 768-512 performed slightly better in the experiments.
-Results and confusion matrix are shareed in the "Results" part.
+Results and confusion matrix are shared in the "Results" part.

-In this part I only share the configurations of the best resulted experiments;
+In this part, I only share the configurations of the best resulted experiment;

     batch_size = 32
     epochs = 30